Published: 13 Aug 2025

 4. LinkedIn – Search SaaS UI/UX Designers

-A good option if you want to see a designer’s full professional background, including recommendations and past clients.
+A good option if you want to see a designer's full professional background, including recommendations and past clients.
 You can post a job or reach out directly.
-Keep in mind that LinkedIn talent often leans toward mid-to-senior professionals, so costs can be higher.
+Keep in mind that LinkedIn talent leans mid-to-senior, so costs can run higher.
+Pros: professional credibility, easier to verify experience.
+Cost: typically $50/hour and up for freelancers; agencies quote per project.

 Responsibilities of SaaS Designers